ainulakif/website/README.md

 - Make sign-in button disabled while waiting for Auth.

+- Modify TODO button to disabled when not login.

 - Setup a new method to connect to multiple database.
   - ~~Modify database connection to accept its name as a parameter.~~
   - ~~Move parameter into environment variables.~~